Hardware Store Gondola Shelving

 How do I plan aisle width for contractor accessibility in a hardware store?

-Plan for 10-12ft minimum aisle width in primary product aisles to allow contractors pulling carts to navigate and turn.
+10-12ft aisle widths are commonly used in contractor-oriented hardware stores to allow contractors pulling carts to navigate and turn.
 Narrow aisles of 8ft or less create friction in a contractor supply environment where customers are often pulling multiple items on wheeled carts.
-Factor this constraint into your gondola run count and total floor plan before ordering fixtures.
+Verify local accessibility code and factor cart-turning clearance into your gondola run count and total floor plan before ordering fixtures.